-One too many dulce de coco (coconut fudge) later: “These extra pounds have to go!”
-I exclaim looking at myself in the mirror.
+One too many dulce de cocos (coconut fudge) later: “These extra pounds have to go!”
+I exclaim, looking at myself in the mirror.
 Normally this would not be much of a problem if it wasn’t because I was in the middle of the holidays.

 Ah, the holidays.
 Time to overeat, overindulge, and find excuses.
 Not that I have anything against it, on the contrary, dieting during the holidays goes against my most fundamental beliefs.
-Actually, it is the only time of the year during which I don’t feel guilty about indulging in my second favorite sin: gluttony.
-Nothing to worry about, soon the new year will be here and I will put “losing excess weight” on top of the list of my new year’s resolutions.
+Actually, it is the only time of the year during when I don’t feel guilty about indulging in my second favorite sin: gluttony.
+Nothing to worry about, soon the new year will be here and I will put “losing excess weight” at the top of the list of my new year’s resolutions.

 You know, that list that we always write in December and conveniently forget around January 3.

-After a year of changes, some not for the better, a year of incertitude and a shaky economy we owe to ourselves to take a break.
+After a year of changes, some not for the better, a year of uncertainty and a shaky economy we owe it to ourselves to take a break.

 So this is the deal: why not put “Be happy” on top the list.
 I, for one, know that having anything else but “lose weight” on top of the list already started making me happier.

 - 1 coconut